-Pre-departure orientation will be held on Thursday, April 24, 4:30 p.m. in the Stafford Auditorium, Rector Science complex.
+Pre-departure orientation will be held on at the end of April.
 An on-site orientation will take place when students arrive in Malaga.

 Program participants arrange and pay for their own individual flight.
 You will be given specific instructions for when you need to arrive and depart from the airport in Malaga.
 You will be met at the airport by the faculty director; transportation will be provided to/from the airport.
 You are required to submit a copy of your flight itinerary to the Center of Global Study and Engagement via your online application.
 Students should not make flight arrangements until you receive instructions from CGSE or the faculty director.